ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 ![Company self-registration](img/cp_registration.png)

 The approval process is customizable.
-You can decide which user has approval rights by granting them Company Application/Workflow Policy, you can also decide between which states the user may move applications:
+You can decide which user has approval rights by granting them `Company Application/Workflow` policy, you can also decide between which states the user may move applications:

 - on hold